kisonecat/countdot.hs/README.md

 ![Output of Grid 3 4](./samples/card001.png)

-For example, to place dots in a circle, you could use `Grid 5` which would produce
+Or to place dots in a circle, you could use `Ring 5` which would produce

 ![Output of Ring 5](./samples/card002.png)